dipenkalal/LocX-Mobile-Application/README.md

 ## Technologies Used 🛠️

-- Flutter for cross-platform mobile app development
+- Java for android-platform mobile app development
 - Redux for state management
 - Google Maps API for location services
 - Firebase for user authentication and database management